thejsway/thejsway/manuscript/chapter10.md

 ## TL;DR

-TODO

-## JavaScript: a multi-paradigm language

-TODO
+* **Functional programming** is about writing programs by combining functions expressing *what* the program should do, rather than *how* to do it (which is the imperative way).

+* The **state** of a program is the value of its **global variables** at a given time.
+A goal of functional programming is to minimize state **mutations** (changes).
+Some possible solutions are declaring variables with `const` instead of `let`, splitting the code into functions and favor local variables over global ones.

+* A **pure function** depends solely in its inputs for cumputing its outputs and has no **side effect**.
+Pure functions are easier to understand, combine together, and debug.
+Functional programming favors the use of pure functions whenever possible.

+* The `map()`, `filter()` and `reduce()` methods can replace loops for array traversal and let you program with arrays in a functional way.

+* JavaScript functions can be passed around just like any other value: they are **first-class citizens**, enabling functional programming.
+A function that operates on another function (taking it as an parameter or returning it) is called an **higher-order function**.

+* JavaScript is a **multi-paradigm** language: you can write programs using an imperative, object-oriented or functional programming style.

 ## Context: a movie list

 In this chapter, we'll start with an example program and improve it little by little, without adding any new functionality.
 This important programmer task is called **refactoring**.

 Our initial program is about recent Batman movies.
-The data comes under the form of an array of objects.
-Each object describes a movie.
+The data comes under the form of an array of objects, each object describing a movie.

 ```js
 const movieList = [{